 Seated Titles: £995 includes 1 or 2 applicants and delivery.

 Lord of the Manor Title : £1495 includes 1 or 2 applicants and delivery.

 For up to date exchange rates see: www.XE.com

 Elite Title - No, it is yours for life and die with you.

 Lord of the Manor Title - Yes, these can be sold by way of conveyance but, once again, due to the complicated legal nature of the sale you are advised to take legal advice.
-We would be happy to represent you in the sale with our fee being £700.
 I would remind you that the value of your Manor Title may greatly increase in value after the 15 year waiting period mentioned in the sales particulars.

 Elite Title - No.

 Seated Title - Yes, the land is "Real Property" and so can be bequeathed as with any other property.